Dueling in the Golden Age

 For at least the first three centuries of the Golden Age, dueling was both legal and regulated only by the bounds of honor.
 Duels to the death could, and were fought, and the only actual law governing them was a prohibition against "the making of spectacle for the purposes of earning profit".
 Essentially, the only law was that you were not allowed to sell tickets.

-Any physical contact could be interpreted as a challenge to a dual.
+Any physical contact could be interpreted as a challenge to a duel.
 In practice, this was generally limited to unwanted physical contact; and when laws regarding dueling first arrived in the mid 3rd century, they began with establishing that a challenge must meet the criteria for assault.
 Insults and strong language were not regarded as challenging in and of themselves, but as soon as the line was crossed, the individual on the receiving end was allowed to "accept the challenge".

 This part was important, as the individual being challenged had choice of weapons.